EthyMoney/mn-csa-website/README.md

 docker run -d --name mn-csa-website -p 3000:3000 -v mn-csa-website:/usr/src/app/config:rw ultimate360/mn-csa-website
 ```

 3. You're not done yet!
 The container should start and then stop, this is expected because your config file is not filled in.
 You need to add your board IDs and Trello app key and token to the config file.
-You can get your Trello app key and token from [here](https://trello.com/power-ups/admin/).
-You can get your board trelloIds by going to each of your Trello boards and copying the URL in the address bar, it looks something like `ihy6gZJK`.
+You can get your Trello app key and user token from [here](https://trello.com/power-ups/admin/).
+You can get your board trello ID by going to each of your Trello boards and copying the ID from the URL in the address bar, it looks something like `ihy6gZJK`.
 Once you have these, add them to the `config.json` file which can be found in your mapped volume or mount point used in the command.

 4. Once you have your config file filled in, you can start the container again using the following command.
 The container should start and stay running this time.
 You will see output similar to the following if it starts successfully.